NodeBE4/opinion/_posts/2021-12-27-nathanlawkc.md

 title: 'Twitter @Nathan Law 羅冠聰: 2021-12-27~2022-01-02'
 ---

-#HongKong activist.
-Youngest lawmaker in HK history.
-Now Exiled in London.
+Youngest lawmaker of #HongKong.
+Activist.
+Exiled in London.
+Author of Freedom.
+Co
-Author of Freedom, UK (https://t.co/2OFalKXJG1) and NA (https://t.co/mkF6N8U5d0)
-#TIME100

 * This will become a table of contents (this text will be scrapped).
 {:toc}